Discontinued Menu Items You Forgot McDonald's Used to Serve

 2002: Mini Corn Dog

-Honorable Mention: Fried Pie
+Honorable Mention: The Good Apple Pie

 While apple pie is still a staple on the McDonald's menu today, the recipe has changed significantly over the past two decades.
 So what's different?
 For many years, McDonald's was deep-frying its pies to achieve a crispy exterior and hot and gooey interior.
 However, it turned out that deep-fried pie might even be pushing the limits of people who regularly order Big Macs, so the chain opted for a baked version in 1992.